-49. Additional "Action Item" encumbrances
+55. Additional "Action Item" encumbrances

-Any additional "action item" encumbrances related to your award will be shown online via the DCJS On-Line Grant Management System (OGMS) website under menu item Grants> Encumbrances.
+Any additional "action item" encumbrances related to your award will be shown online via the DCJS On-Line Grant Management System (OGMS) website under menu item Grants>Select the grant award number>Grant Component List>Encumbrances.
 The subgrantee must comply with any items listed there prior to DCJS disbursing funds.

-Unless otherwise stated, these encumbrances must be met by August 31, 2022.
+Unless otherwise stated, these encumbrances must be met by August 31, 2025.
 If they remain unmet after this date, then the subgrantee must report to the DCJS, by letter, the steps taken to achieve compliance, the reasons for non-compliance, and the expected date of compliance.
 DCJS may terminate grant funding based upon unexplained or unreasonable failure to substantially comply with encumbrances within reasonable specified time frames.